The average salary for a Supply Chain Manager is $82,803.

 - Select, evaluate, and foster collaborative relationships with suppliers.

-Common Career Paths for Supply Chain Manager
+Job Satisfaction for Supply Chain Manager

 Supply Chain Manager Job Listings

-Popular Skills for Supply Chain Manager
+What Are Popular Skills for Supply Chain Managers?

 Pay Difference by Location